-Kingsnorth, underneath his mystical ideas — which, again, come down to slogans and signposts — is not really interested in identifying real problems, or striving to solve them.10 That’s a ‘path towards tyranny.’
+Paul ‘Trump’s victory was exhilarating’ Kingsnorth, underneath his mystical ideas — which, again, come down to slogans and signposts — is not really interested in identifying real problems, or striving to solve them.10 That’s a ‘path towards tyranny.’
 It’s similar to Hine’s complaint that ‘subtlety… is not well served by pugnacious rhetoric.’
-Let’s keep everything all serene and nurturing in our beautiful eco-friendly homes in the Irish countryside,11 write vapid essays about sacred spaces, friendship and folk wisdom and if anyone comes along who finds this a disgusting, hollow, middle-class sham, well then he’s one of the pugnacious ones, possibly a tyrant.
+Let’s keep everything all serene and peaceful and nurturing in our beautiful eco-friendly homes in the Irish countryside,11 write vapid essays about sacred spaces, friendship, folk wisdom and, oh yes, pseudo-fascist screeds in the Guardian like this,12 and if anyone comes along who finds this a disgusting, hollow, middle-class sham, well then he’s one of the pugnacious ones, possibly a tyrant.
 Give the guy a signpost.

 Moving on.
 A far less prominent member of Dark Mountain, but a big cheese on the green left is Alastair McIntosh.
 We share the same publisher, Green Books, who sent my Apocalypedia to him for his comments, which were…